GRIP: A General Robotic Incremental Potential Contact Simulation Dataset for Unified Deformable-Rigid Coupled Grasping: GRIP DATASET GENERATION

-we use their high-resolution visual meshes directly as collision meshes for precise contact resolution in simulation.
-To generate the contact point candidates for DexGraspNet synthesis, we heuristically sample points evenly across the contact regions of the hand's palms and fingers.

-\paragraph{Object Preparation} We select 800 objects from the DexGraspNet dataset~\cite{wang2023dexgraspnet} for single-hand grasping.
+\paragraph{Object Preparation} We select 800 objects from the DexGraspNet dataset~\cite{wang2023dexgraspnet} for single-hand grasping via stratified sampling based on label categories and their object counts.
+The subset matches the original distribution, with at least one object included from underrepresented labels to ensure diversity.
 For bimanual grasping, we retain 400 large objects from the single-hand set and add additional 400 objects from the PartNet-Mobility dataset~\cite{xiang2020sapien}, totaling 800 large-scale objects.
-To prepare for simulation, we preprocess the surface meshes to be watertight and tetrahedralize them for soft body simulations using TetWild.
+To prepare for the simulation, we preprocess the surface meshes to be watertight and tetrahedralize them for soft body simulations using TetWild.
 We also apply domain randomization, sampling Young's modulus, friction coefficient, and object scaling to enhance data diversity.